voicegain/platform/ANNOUNCE.md

-### Maintenance Window starts Tonight at 10pm and will last till 12am (US Central Time)
+### Maintenance Window starts Tonight at 10pm and will last till 2am next day (US Central Time)

 During maintenance the Voicegain **APIs may be unavailable**.